 USAG Stuttgart Public Affairs Office

-The tax filing season began Jan.
-23, and for most taxpayers the deadline is April 18, 2023.
-U.S. citizens living abroad are granted an automatic two-month extension.
-As a reminder, do not forget that you must attach a statement to your return when you submit it — explaining why you qualify for the extension.
+The 2024 tax filing season begins Jan.
+29, and for most taxpayers the deadline is April 15, 2024.
+U.S. citizens living abroad are granted an automatic two-month extension, with further extensions possible on request.

 Filing options available to Stuttgart military community members include:

 MilTax for Service Members and Families